cwe1ss/microservices-template/README.md

 ## Platform

 The "platform" contains resources that are shared by all services in all environments.

-The platform resources must be deployed first.
+The platform resources must therefore be deployed first.

-Deployment can be initiated via the GitHub Action

 ### Azure Container Registry